 Anybody with experience playing slot machines, or blackjack, or craps, knows how difficult it is to grind out a profit.
 If sportsbook operators can manage betting limits and payout limits, they can control how much they lose on non-ATS wagers.

-What is pay per head?
+What is pay per head, how does it work?

 If bookies didn’t provide a way for sports bettors to make wagers online, there’s no reason for those players to sign up with a per head agent.
 Providing an internet-based, safe-place for players to bet on the ponies, their favorite 3D casino game, or a sporting event is why so many sports enthusiasts run PPH sportsbooks.